 Seek out assistance from others if needed so that you may work through your anger, hurt, guilt, shame, sadness, or any other emotions that are present due to infidelity!
 Recognizing these feelings is an essential part of healing because it allows for growth instead of staying stagnant without change.

 Acknowledge those painful thoughts as well as the ones which bring relief.
-It’s ok to feel a range of emotions and it is crucial that you are able to identify them, then process through how they make you feel on an emotional level.
+It’s ok to feel a range of emotions and it is crucial that you are able to identify them, then process how they make you feel on an emotional level.
 The more honest with yourself about what you’re feeling, the easier surviving infidelity will be because this honesty allows for constructive conversation when working towards recovery!

 Step 3: Focus On Self Care